A portable grill offers you more room to cook when camping and to travel without taking up too much space.

 Propane gas grills are some of the most common because they’re straightforward for RV users to operate.
 You simply need to connect the grill to your RV’s propane tank (though you might need to buy a hose separately for this), and you’re ready to start.

-You can also buy portable canisters if you plan on carrying your grill with you for a walk, or you want to set up somewhere a little more communal on the campground.
+You can also buy portable canisters if you plan on carrying your grill with you for a walk or if you want to set up somewhere a little more communal on the campground.

 Charcoal grills are for those who love that authentic BBQ flavor.
 There’s an authenticity to cooking with charcoal, adding a smoky taste to your burgers.